An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Implementation details

 \section{Implementation details}

 Anonymous code is available at \url{https://github.com/EmilJavurek/Orthogonal-Q-in-MDPs}.
+Upon acceptance, we move our code to a public GitHub repository.
 All experiments are implemented in the Taxi environment from the OpenAI Gym package \citep{Brockman.652016}.
 Since the focus of our work is on second-stage estimation, we take the ground-truth oracle for the density ratio nuisances, while the first stage $Q$ is estimated for each method.
 We list all relevant hyperparameters in the following table.
 All experiments were conducted for 5 runs with different seeds.